simpsonry1620/LLM-Inference-Calculator/README.md

 ### Using Predefined Models & GPUs

-Predefined model architectures and GPU specifications are primarily utilized by the **Web GUI** (`src/calculator_app/web_app.py`).
-The GUI logic itself contains or imports these configurations (potentially from helper modules within `src/calculator_app/` if refactored).
+Predefined model architectures and GPU specifications are utilized by the **Desktop GUI** and **Web GUI**.

-Directly accessing these predefined configurations in a script would involve importing functions from `src.calculator_app.web_app` or the respective modules if needed, which is less common for typical usage.
+The GUIs allow selecting these models and GPUs to pre-fill parameters for calculations.

 ## Calculation Approaches and Assumptions